-The frightening rise of “forever chemicals”—and why they’re more common than you think
+The frightening rise of ‘forever chemicals’—and why they’re more common than you think

 Given that PFAS pollution is so ubiquitous and hard to remove, many health experts assert that the only way to address it is by reducing PFAS production and use as much as possible.

 Educational campaigns and consumer pressure are making a difference.
-Many forward-thinking companies, including grocers, clothing manufacturers and furniture stores, have removed PFAS from products they use and sell.
+Many forward-thinking companies, including grocers, clothing manufacturers, and furniture stores, have removed PFAS from products they use and sell.

 State governments have also stepped in.
 California recently banned PFAS in firefighting foams.
 Maine and Washington have banned PFAS in food packaging.
 Other states are considering similar measures.

-I am part of a group of scientists from universities, nonprofit organizations and government agencies in the U.S. and Europe that has argued for managing the entire class of PFAS chemicals as a group, instead of one by one.
+I am part of a group of scientists from universities, nonprofit organizations, and government agencies in the U.S. and Europe that has argued for managing the entire class of PFAS chemicals as a group, instead of one by one.
 We also support an “essential uses” approach that would restrict their production and use only to products that are critical for health and proper functioning of society, such as medical devices and safety equipment.
 And we have recommended developing safer non-PFAS alternatives.

 As the EPA acknowledges, there is an urgent need for innovative solutions to PFAS pollution.
 Guided by good science, I believe we can effectively manage PFAS to reduce further harm, while researchers find ways to clean up what has already been released.